borrean/PoVTask/readme.md

 # PoV

-This is a test automation project done in Java, Selenium and TestNG is used as a framework.
+This is a test automation project done in Java, Selenium and TestNG is used as a framework and Mave as a building tool.
+(list of libraries used is in the Maven pom.xml file)

+Project Structure

-Project StructureDSL - domain specific language file with interfaces, methods and pages
+DSL - domain specific language file with interfaces, methods and pages

 Interfaces:
 I have implemented custom functions used in tests: